Marketplace Services

 Shorelight’s Solution Offers Peace of Mind

-Shorelight works with Wellfleet, a Berkshire Hathaway company and licensed insurance carrier with more than 25 years of experience in student health administration.
-Wellfleet has an A++ (Superior) rating from the global credit rating agency AM Best.
+Shorelight works with Wellfleet, a Berkshire Hathaway company and licensed insurance carrier with more than 30 years of experience in student health administration.
+As a Berkshire Hathaway Company, Wellfleet has an A++ (Superior)** rating from the global credit rating agency AM Best.

 The Shorelight Health Insurance Solution features:

-Easy access comprehensive well-being support with just a call or text message.
+• 24/7 access to mental health support with just a call or text message.

 Compare the Shorelight Solution with the Average Health Insurance Plan